cloudquery/cloudquery/website/pages/docs/deployment/ecs.md

 ## Step 5: Create an IAM Role
 To allow the ECS task to access the required AWS services, you need to create an IAM role.

-Create a new file named `task-role-trust-policy.json` with the following contents:
+Create a new file named `task-role-trust-policy.json` with the following content:
 ```json
 {
   "Version": "2012-10-17",